More Photos

 Itinerary

-Check in at your hotel in the charming coastal village of Canico which is on Madeira's south coast and just a handful of kilometres from both Funchal to the west and the island's airport at Santa Cruz to the east.
-Like many places on the island, Canico sits within a rugged volcanic landscape and there is lots to see and do.
-Depending on your time of arrival, you may wish to visit one of the nearby black pebbly beaches for a dip.
-Or check out the Quinta Splendida Botanical Gardens which features more than 1000 species of plants and flowers, many of them native to Madeira.
-There's also a pleasant promenade, perfect for an evening stroll beside the sea.
+Check in to your hotel in the charming village of Canico on Madeira's south coast - just a few kilometres from the island's airport to the east, and from Funchal to the west.
+Like many places on the island, Canico sits within a rugged volcanic landscape and there is plenty to see and do.
+Depending on the time of your arrival, you may wish to visit one of the nearby black pebbly beaches for a dip in the sea, or visit the Quinta Splendida Botanical Gardens, home to more than 1000 plant species, many native to Madeira.
+There's also a pleasant promenade - perfect for an evening stroll beside the sea.

 Accommodation